 All Pomeranians have unique ears that range from small to medium to large.
 As he grows, his ears will also grow.

 The ears of Pom puppies are often incredibly small when compared to his face overall.
-If a Pomeranian’s genes dictate that his ears will be big, they will spring up and develop a point.
+A Pomeranian’s genes may dictate that his ears will be big.
 Regardless of the size of an adult’s ears, they should stand erect and be a triangle shape.

 Puppy Ears That Won’t Stand Erect

 The Pomeranian dog breed is so well-known for having erect ears that it’s a rarity if you find a Pomeranian with ears that are actually floppy.
 Most Pomeranian ears stand up, however, it does occasionally occur.
 Sad to say, the majority of cases of a Pomeranian with floppy ears are a result of bad breeding practices, meaning the ears won’t become erect over time.